 you will find it in a cluster of tubers.

 If the soil is too hard you can pour water to loosen the soil, making it easy to till and pull out the plants to get the tuber.

 Care should be taking in pulling out or digging so you don’t break the tiger nuts,

-also to harvest as much tubers as possible there is a high possibility of losing some of the nut inside the ground when harvesting.
+Also, to harvest as many tubers as possible there is a high possibility of losing some of the nuts inside the ground when harvesting.